kaisalmen/WWOBJLoader/README.md

 - `OBJLoader2MeshCreator`: Builds meshes from the "raw" representation that can be incorporated into the scenegraph.

 ##### What is the reason for separation?
 The loader should be easily usable within a web worker.
 But each web worker has its own scope which means any imported code needs to be re-loaded and some things cannot be accessed (e.g. DOM).
-The aim is to be able to enwrap the parser with two different **cloaks**:
+The aim is to be able to enclose the parser with two different **cloaks**:
 1. Standard direct usage
 2. Embedded within a web worker

-As `OBJLoader2Parser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required three.js integration like `OBJLoader2` and `OBJLoader2MeshCreator` or `WWOBJLoader2` which serves as a control interface to the web worker code that it dynamically creates during initialization. `WWOBJLoader` basically provides the same functionality as `OBJLoader2` and `OBJLoader2MeshCreator`, but the parsing and mesh preparation work is done by the web worker.
+As `OBJLoader2Parser` is independent of any other code piece of [three.js](https://threejs.org) or any other library, the surrounding code either needs to directly do the required three.js integration like `OBJLoader2` and `OBJLoader2MeshCreator` or `WWOBJLoader2` which serves as a control interface to the web worker code that it dynamically creates during initialization. `WWOBJLoader2` basically provides the same functionality as `OBJLoader2` and `OBJLoader2MeshCreator`, but the parsing and mesh preparation work is done by the web worker.

 `WWOBJLoader2` could be seen as a template for other web worker control classes of yet non-existing web worker based loaders.